fedefalag/CPP_SPM/demos/MoAE/README.md

 - Smoothed (default FWHM is set to 6mm)

-- Quality analysis is performed for the anatomical data
+- Quality analysis for the anatomical data

-- GLM at the subject level is performed
+- GLM at the subject level

 - The contrast defined in the `model-MoAE_smdl.json` file is performed: `listening < baseline`

-All processed data will be found in a `derivatives` folder, created in the cd
+All processed data will be found in a `derivatives` folder, created in the current directory.